IstaqueF/Analyst-portfolio/README.md

-# 🧠 Pricing Analyst Portfolio
+# 🧠 Analyst Portfolio

-Welcome to my Pricing Analyst project portfolio!
+Welcome to my Analyst project portfolio!
 This repository showcases a series of data science projects focused on pricing, revenue optimization, and marketing experiments.
 All projects are built using Python (Jupyter Notebooks) and real or simulated data.

 ---